Working with our local community

 Our Schools Outreach Programme works with 25 infant, junior and senior schools in the local area, sharing with them our experience, facilities and expertise.
 The Programme began following discussions with the Head Teachers at a number of the schools to assess areas of need, and is reviewed annually to adapt to changing situations.

 For further details on the types of activities and events we do, including competitions, workshops and masterclasses click here.
+These activities and events will re-commence once COVID restrictions are lifted.

 To register your interest in taking part in the Schools Outreach Programme please call Susan Kay on 01759 322626 or email email@example.com